Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Discussion and Suggested Indicators

 \subsection{Support actions for policy implementation}

-A policy does not get implemented automatically.
-Accordingly so, the expected outcomes are not either realized per default.
-There is a need for substantial support efforts to comprehend any policy, translating its recommendations into actionable advice, and acting on such advice.
+\textbf{Recognise implementation support as essential for policy realisation.} A policy does not get implemented automatically.
+Accordingly, the expected outcomes are not realised by default.
+There is a need for substantial support efforts to comprehend any policy, translate its recommendations into actionable advice, and act on such advice.
+Our findings reinforce the gap between policy intent and realisation, highlighting the need for implementation support when assessing OSS policy in practice.

-The findings align with earlier work in that internal experts and champions are critical for a sustainable adoption of OSS in public entities~\citep{oram2011promoting, van2015adopting}.
-Formal Support centers, also referred to as Open Source Program Offices (OSPOs), provide a source for such knowledge and advocacy, and by extension constituting an important policy enabler, helping the intended audience for any policy to understand it and implement it in practice~\citep{linaaker2024public}.
-In this study, we observed OSPOs both on the national and local government levels, providing support of open source within and across public entities aligning closely with archetypes proposed by earlier work~\citep{linaaker2024public}.
+\textbf{Institutionalise internal expertise through OSPOs.} The findings align with earlier work in that internal experts and champions are critical for a sustainable adoption of OSS in public entities~\cite{oram2011promoting, van2015adopting}.
+Formal support centres, also referred to as Open Source Program Offices (OSPOs), provide a source for such knowledge and advocacy, and by extension constitute an important policy enabler, helping the intended audience for any policy to understand it and implement it in practice~\cite{linaaker2024public}.
+In this study, we observed OSPOs at both the national and local government levels, providing support for open source within and across public entities, aligning closely with the archetypes proposed by earlier work~\cite{linaaker2024public}.
+At the same time, our cross-case analysis highlights their role not only as support functions but also as key institutional mechanisms that bridge policy design and implementation.